WiggleDev2/SomeOfMyScripts/README.md

 I highly recommend playing the full game to better understand the scale of the systems and features I worked on.

-Although Origami Simulator was developed together with my colleagues, I scripted a major part of the game and am fully capable of handling projects independently, including gameplay systems, client/server architecture, UI logic, combat systems, data handling, effects, optimization, and live content updates.
+Although Origami Simulator was developed together with my colleagues, I scripted a major part of the game and am fully capable of handling projects independently, including gameplay systems, client/server architecture, UI logic, systems, data handling, effects, optimization, and other content updates.

 The purpose of this repository is simply to provide code examples for portfolio and hiring purposes.